 Focused Syllabus Coverage

-In the first attempt, many students study everything superficially.
+In the first attempt, many students study everything on suface level.
 By the second attempt, they know which topics in JEE Main are high-weightage and high-return, allowing them to prioritise effectively.

-- Did you manage your time properly while attempting the questions?
+- Was time management your enemy while attempting questions?

-- If you scored below 100 marks in JEE Main, focus first on building strong basics.
+- If you have scored less in JEE Mains, focus on strong foundation building

 Create a baseline and categorise your weak and powerful areas

-Go through the JEE Main syllabus 2026 and pattern and organise your weak and strong areas of chapters.
+Go through the JEE Main syllabus 2026 and pattern and list out your weak and strong areas of chapters.
 Create a plan differentiating your top chapters and topics (where your fundamentals and core are strong) and chapters and topics (where you lack).
-Once you have jotted that down, create a realistic JEE Main preparation timeline, covering practice, solving, and revision strategy.
+Once you have jotted that down, create a preparation timeline, covering practice, solving, and revision strategy.
 Ensure that you have at least two months reserved for JEE Main 2026 syllabus revision.

 Since you are a dropper, you have a good experience of the important JEE Main chapters and topics that are asked in the exam.
 Begin with the topics that are more complex.
 Start with the fundamentals and practice daily with a quick revision to keep it fresh in your mind.